San Diego Rape Lawyer – Hire An Experienced & Best Date & Statutory Rape Defense Law Firm To Help You Stay Out Of Jail

 When convicted of raping someone in California, the penalties are heavy and it is considered a felony.
 You will likely face up to 3 to 8 years in a state prison.
 Your may also pay a fine up to $10,000.
 This type of charge can also be counted as a “Strike” on your criminal record.
 As you can see being convicted of a rape is a has serious consequences.

 Have you been accused of raping someone in San Diego county?
-Our San Diego rape attorneys can help defend you and your rights.
+Our San Diego rape lawyer can help defend you and your rights.